aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 {% embed url="https://stackblitz.com/edit/router-lite-irouter-load-string-instructions?ctl=1&embed=1&file=src/my-app.html" %}

-There is a major difference regarding the context selection in the `IRouter#load` method and the `href` and `load` custom attributes.
+There is a major important difference regarding the context selection in the `IRouter#load` method and the `href` and `load` custom attributes.
 By default, the custom attributes performs the navigation in the current routing context (refer the [`href`](#navigate-in-current-and-ancestor-routing-context) and [`load` attribute](#customize-the-routing-context) documentation).
 However, the `load` method always use the root routing context to perform the navigation.
 This can be observed in the `ChildOne` and `ChildTwo` components where the `load` method is used the following way to navigate from `ChildOne` to `ChildTwo` and vice versa.
 As the `load` API uses the the root routing context by default, such routing instructions works.
+In comparison, note that with `href` we needed to use the `..` prefix or with `load` method we needed to set the context to `null.`

 ```typescript
 // in ChildOne